Defending champ Ash Barty returns to Miami Open final - WHIZ News

+MIAMI (AP) — In her first match at this year’s Miami Open, Ash Barty was one point from elimination.

-MIAMI (AP) — Defending champion Ash Barty returned to the final of the Miami Open by beating No. 5-seeded Elina Svitolina 6-3, 6-3 on Thursday.
+Now she’s one win from becoming a repeat champion.
+The top-ranked Barty returned to the final by beating No. 5-seeded Elina Svitolina 6-3, 6-3 on Thursday.

+“Whenever you come back from a match point, it’s a little bit of a strange feeling,” she said.
+“You have to be more open with what the possibilities the rest of the tournament could be, and keep going out there and keep fighting, knowing you could have just as easily been out of the tournament.”

-On Saturday, Barty will play the winner of the second semifinal between No. 8 Bianca Andreescu and No. 23 Maria Sakkari.
+Barty, who is assured of retaining her No. 1 ranking next week, will play for the title Saturday against the winner of the second semifinal between No. 8 Bianca Andreescu and No. 23 Maria Sakkari.

-Barty is assured of retaining her No. 1 ranking next week.
-She won the Miami title in 2019, and the event was canceled last year at the start of the coronavirus pandemic.

 On the men’s side, Hubert Hurkacz of Poland earned his first semifinal berth in a top-level ATP event by rallying past No. 2-seeded Stefanos Tsitsipas 2-6, 6-3, 6-4.